Texas raised, texas trainedBOOK AN APPOINTMENT

 Skin Cancer Checks: Early Detection is Key

 The longer any form of skin cancer is allowed to persist, the more difficult it can be to treat, but especially in the case of melanoma, which is more likely to spread to other areas of the body, time is not on your side.
 Often, skin cancers begin as lesions that aren’t much different from normal skin and can usually only be identified by a dermatologist.
-The Woodlands and Conroe patients should report any of the following as soon as possible:
+Patients should report any of the following as soon as possible:

 - Skin bumps or growths that are pearly or waxy, white or light pink, flesh-colored or brown

 - Skin sores that bleed easily and/or do not heal

 - Oozing or crusting spots in a sore or a lesion with a sunken area in the center

 - Irregular blood vessels in or around a skin lesion

 - The appearance of a scar-like sore without having injured the area